devicons/devicon/CONTRIBUTING.md

     <ul>
       <li>See <a href="https://github.com/devicons/devicon/pull/532">this PR</a>'s peek result.</li>
       <li>This is caused by a bug in Icomoon's parser (see <a href="https://github.com/devicons/devicon/pull/532#issuecomment-827180766">this</a>).</li>
       <li>Solution: Luckily this is an extremely rare case.
-Try remake the svg in a different way (using different paths/shapes) and test using Icomoon.</li>
+Try remake the SVG in a different way (using different paths/shapes) and test using Icomoon.</li>
     </ul>
   </li>
 </ol>